ReyFScode/DSO-notes/Kubernetes + Helm notes.md

 you can turn swap back on with:   `sudo swapon -a` , you can remove the hold from the packages with:   `sudo apt-mark unhold kubelet kubeadm kubectl`

+---
+### Common errors

 **!!
 Common error - *container runtime is not running*:**  sometimes you may get a "container runtime is not running" error when starting/joing a kubernetes deployment, to remedy this you can run this command:  `rm /etc/containerd/config.toml && systemctl restart containerd`   After running the command retry your init command

+**!!
+LESS COMMON ERROR - *The connection to the server x.x.x.:6443 was refused - did you specify the right host or port?* Even after making directory / exporting admin kube var.**: not sure why this occurs, some say its a version specific bug. on master node run:
+1. sudo -i
+2. swapoff -a
+3. systemctl restart kubelet
+4. exit
+5. strace -eopenat kubectl version
+Then use try again, you can use strace without the flag to monitor system calls

+or if you can reset the cluster and re-init run:
+**sudo kubeadm init ; sudo kubeadm init phase bootstrap-token**

 ---